TexasInstruments/simplelink-coresdk-examples/examples/rtos/LP_EM_CC1354P10_6/drivers/nvsinternal/README.md

 project may be opened with SysConfig's graphical user interface to determine pins and resources used.

-* `CONFIG_NVSINTERNAL` - Non-volatile storage used by a NVS driver instance.
+* `CONFIG_NVSINTERNAL` - Non-volatile storage used by a NVS driver instance

 ## BoosterPacks, Board Resources & Jumper Settings